-Do you love French dip sandwiches?
-So do we.
-But only the really good ones.
-French Dip Reviews finds and eats the best and worst French dip sandwiches so you can enjoy the best and avoid the worst.
-We are the world's leading authority on dipped sandwiches au jus.
+We love French dip sandwiches.
+But only the good ones.
+French Dip Reviews finds and eats the best and worst French dip sandwiches to share with our readers the best and avoid the worst.
+French Dip Reviews is the world's foremost authority on dipped sandwiches au jus.
 Enjoy and contribute today!
 Seattle, WA, Established 2011.

 I was driving around burning time on a Sunday and got hungry.
 I looked for eateries in Tacoma and found this place, Rosewood Cafe, that was highly rated on Foursquare so I went.
 It was a cute, nice, clean neighborhood joint with a good vibe and good food.
 The French dip, unfortunately was good mayonnaise-y.
 I should no by now to always get the mayo on the side.
 Some people can do it right (very rare) and others ruin a good sandwich and turn it into a creampile.

 Meat 3 fine roast beef

 Non meat toppings 4 red onion sautéed, cheese, mayo